jack-norrie/jack-norrie.github.io/_posts/2025-04-06-Understanding-Bootstrap-Confidence-Intervals.md

 $$\frac{t(\hat{F}_n) - t(F)}{\sqrt{\mathbb{V}(t(\hat{F}_n))}}$$

 This leads to a pivotal quantity that is akin to the t-statistic.
-However, unlike a classical t-test, which makes strong distributional assumptions, the bootstrap-t method only demand that this quantity is pivotal.
+However, unlike a classical t-test, which usually makes strong distributional assumptions, the bootstrap-t method only demands that this quantity is pivotal.
 The key assumption therefore is that

 $$t_n = \frac{\hat{\theta}_n - \theta}{\sigma} \sim H\quad \ \forall \theta \implies t_n^* = \frac{\hat{\theta}_n^* - \hat{\theta}_n}{\sqrt{v_{\text{boot}}}} \sim H$$